Beautiful sunsets over our field site - Guaymas Basin in the Gulf of California, Pacific Ocean

 Hydrothermal mirrors reflect the colors of life.
 Photo credit: Schmidt Ocean Institute

-We are a diverse and interdisciplinary group studying microbial ecology, viruses, metabolic interactions, and biogeochemistry with a focus on sulfur metabolism in environmental and human microbiomes.
+We are a diverse and interdisciplinary group studying computational biology, viral and microbial ecology, metabolic interactions, and biogeochemistry in environmental and human microbiomes.

 OUR RESEARCH